Top coaches see Khelo India Water Sports Festival as springboard for global success - www.lokmattimes.com

 Top coaches see Khelo India Water Sports Festival as springboard for global success

-Srinagar, Aug 25 The sun may have set on the Khelo India Water Sports Festival 2025, but the first-ever consolidated, national-level, Open-age competition featuring kayaking, coaching and rowing has set a new chapter in the history of water sports in the country.
+Srinagar (Jammu and Kashmir) [India], August 25 : The sun may have set on the Khelo India Water Sports Festival 2025, but the first-ever consolidated, national-level, Open-age competition featuring kayaking, coaching and rowing has set a new chapter in the history of water sports in the country.

-The Games, hosted by the Jammu and Kashmir Sports Council under the supervision of the Sports Authority of India, has lifted the enthusiasm of water sports athletes and their coaches as they eye qualification for Los Angeles Olympics 2028 and aim to win medals in other global competitions.
-All the 24 gold medals, 10 were in rowing, decided at Dal Lake from August 21-23, were Olympic events.
+The Games, hosted by the Jammu and Kashmir Sports Council under the supervision of the Sports Authority of India, have lifted the enthusiasm of water sports athletes and their coaches as they eye qualification for the Los Angeles Olympics 2028 and aim to win medals in other global competitions.
+All 24 gold medals, 10 of which were in rowing, were decided at Dal Lake from August 21-23 and were Olympic events.

 Under the new sports policy (Khelo Bharat Niti) aimed at upliftment and exposure, the KIWSF festival can be a game-changer.
-The Dal Games have already motivated the water sports fraternity and given the government’s support through its TOPS (Target Olympic Podium Scheme) and TAGG (Target Asian Games Group) schemes; the impact could be seen in the Asian Games in Japan next year.
+The Dal Games have already motivated the water sports fraternity, and with the government's support through its TOPS (Target Olympic Podium Scheme) and TAGG (Target Asian Games Group) schemes, the impact could be seen in the Asian Games in Japan next year.

-More than 30 gold medals each are at stake in the Olympics and Asian Games in kayaking and canoeing alone and India can certainly think of winning a medal at these global meets, feel experts.
-Coaches associated with SAI’s National Centres of Excellence in Odisha and Kerala sound motivated already.
+More than 30 gold medals each are at stake in the Olympics and Asian Games in kayaking and canoeing alone, and India can certainly think of winning a medal at these global meets, feel experts.
+Coaches associated with SAI's National Centres of Excellence in Odisha and Kerala already sound motivated.
 Team champions Madhya Pradesh, which won 10 of the 24 gold medals in KIWSF, are equally bolstered.

 The powerhouse performance Madhya Pradesh displayed in Srinagar wasn't by chance.
 It was a product of a carefully nurtured ecosystem of discipline and ambition at the MP State Water Sports Academy of Excellence.

-“This is the result of months of intense preparation, a disciplined schedule, and the trust these young athletes placed in us,” said Ankush Sharma, Madhya Pradesh’s kayaking and canoeing coach.
-“Each paddle stroke was backed by purpose.
-Every finish was a reflection of our training philosophy.
+"This is the result of months of intense preparation, a disciplined schedule, and the trust these young athletes placed in us," said Ankush Sharma, Madhya Pradesh's kayaking and canoeing coach, as quoted from a press release by SAI Media.
+"Each paddle stroke was backed by purpose.
+Every finish was a reflection of our training philosophy."

 Assisting Ankush was Champa Mourya.
 She played a pivotal role in motivating the team behind the scenes.
 "We worked not just on physical endurance but mental strength too," she said.